Best Practice

 Narrative analysis

 Understanding narratives is often less about taking large samples of data and more about unpacking the meaning that is produced in the data that is collected.
-In narrative research analysis, the data set is merely the narrative to be examined for its meaning, intent, and effect on their audience.
+In narrative research analysis, the data set is merely the narrative to be examined for its meaning, intent, and effect on its audience.

 Discourse analysis